Quantum Stabilization and Flat Hydrogen-based Bands of Nitrogen-doped Lutetium Hydride: Results

+We now examine in more detail why the nitrogen/hydrogen states at $E_\text{F}$ give rise to the previously described flat band in Fm$\overline{3}$m LuH$_{2.875}$N$_{0.125}$ \cite{denchfield2024electronic}.
 While it is difficult to interpret absolute measures of charge via DFT calculations, we can estimate charge transfer effects with respect to a reference system.
-In our case, we use LuH$_3$ as a reference system, in which we compute the Lowdin charges of Lu atoms to be 23.8 (Lu$^{1.2+}$) (note this doesn't count core electrons), and the Lowdin charges of H$^{oct}$ and H$^{tet}$ to be 1.41 (H$^{0.4-}$).
-In comparison, the Lowdin charges of Fm$\overline{3}$m Lu$_8$H$_{23}$N have Lu$^{0.5+}$, N$^{2.5-}$, and H$^{0.05/0.10-}$ [Fig. \ref{fig:lowdin}(a)].
-This illustrates nitrogen's high electronegativity and preferential bonding with Lu, whereas the hydrogen are now only weakly bonded.
-Interestingly, the low additional charge on the hydrogen atoms puts Fm$\overline{3}$m Lu$_8$H$_{23}$N in the same class as the highest T$_c$ hydride superconductors \cite{belli2021strong}.
-Something similar occurs in LaH$_{10}$, which was attributed to hybridization effects between H$_s$ and La$_f$ orbitals \cite{liu2019microscopic}.
+In our case, we use FCC LuH$_3$ as a reference and compute the Lowdin charges of Lu atoms to be 23.8 (Lu$^{1.2+}$) (not counting core electrons) and the Lowdin charges of H$^{\text{oct}}$ and H$^{\text{tet}}$ to be 1.41 (H$^{0.4-}$).
+While these values cannot be taken too seriously, we note IR measurements estimate the hydrogen charges in the similar system YH$_{3-\delta}$ to be H$^{0.5-}$ \cite{rode2001evidence}.
+In comparison, the Lowdin charges of Fm$\overline{3}$m LuH$_{2.875}$N$_{0.125}$ have Lu$^{0.5+}$, N$^{2.5-}$, and H$^{0.05/0.10-}$ [Fig. \ref{fig:lowdin}(a)].
+This illustrates the effect of nitrogen's high electronegativity and preferential charge transfer from Lu, resulting in a more pronounced ionic bond than with the hydrogens.
+Interestingly, the charge on the hydrogens is close to zero, similar to the predictions for high-$T_{\text{c}}$ LaH$_{10}$ \cite{belli2021strong, somayazulu2019evidence, drozdov2019superconductivity, liu2019microscopic}.

-Although the strong LuN bonding explains the charge transfer, the effect on hydrogen positions resembles a repulsion effect away from nitrogen atoms.
-This effect is strongest for the hydrogen nearest N (orange), which are found to have less charge than the tetrahedral hydrogen farther from any N (purple).
-The consequences of this ``repulsion'' become apparent when analyzing the crystal structure; the 32f hydrogens with x=0.8666 (closest to N) have moved farther away from the x=0.875 symmetric position than the 32f hydrogens with x=0.6235 relative to the x=0.625 position.
-This idea of charged defects altering the hydrogen charge accumulation has been noted in hydrogen storage materials \cite{peles2007role}, including metal hydrides \cite{salman2022catalysis}.